joelmaguluri/AdventuroQuest/README.md

 ## Getting Started

-To get started with AdventuraSearch, follow these steps:
+To get started with AdventuroQuest, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using the provided package manager.